henziger/image-gallery/README.md

-# Next.js & Cloudinary example app
+# henziger.se - An image gallery web app

-This example shows how to create an image gallery site using Next.js, [Cloudinary](https://cloudinary.com), and [Tailwind](https://tailwindcss.com).
+This web app was built upon the [Next.js example with Cloudinary from Vercel](https://github.com/vercel/next.js/tree/canary/examples/with-cloudinary).
+The app is an image gallery site using Next.js, [Cloudinary](https://cloudinary.com), and [Tailwind](https://tailwindcss.com).

 ## Deploy your own